NicolBolas/New-Vulkan-XML-Format/reading_the_schema.md

 ## Pattern naming

 The naming convention for patterns used in the schema exists to make it easy to find a particular element or attribute.
+It also makes it easy to automatically generate documentation for the format.

 All pattern names are of the form `X.Y.Z`, with as many period-delimited divisions as needed.
 The meaning of each division is as follows.